...

 About Me

-I am currently a research assistant at the Human-Computer Interaction Institute (HCII) at Carnegie Mellon University.
+I am currently a visiting researcher at the Human-Computer Interaction Institute (HCII) at Carnegie Mellon University advised by David Lindlbauer.

 Education